mlesniak/mlesniak.github.io/redis-1k.md

 The aim is to allow the official Redis CLI tool to interface with our server and execute as many standard-compliant operations as possible.
 As a twist in this experiment, I will be using a test-driven approach as much as possible and will write the code in parallel to the blog post -- expect refactoring and questioning of design decisions in later stages of the post...

+Note that this is also a development journal, i.e. I might present ideas, concepts or snippets which are outright wrong and will be corrected in later phases (or further down) in this page.

 ## The beginning

 While I could have commenced by diving into the protocol specification and building the server accordingly, I felt that might be somewhat mundane.
 Instead, I opted to initiate a basic TCP server, set it to listen on port 6379 (the standard port for Redis), and observe the commands the client transmits.